 Now, I’ve found what works best for me and learned how to find stocks to swing trade over time.
 If you’re a technical trader, it helps to look at technical patterns every night and see which ones are poised to rebound or break out.

-Once you’ve filtered and found stocks to swing trade, you need to come up with a plan.
+Once you know how to find stocks to swing trade, you need to come up with a plan.
 That means having a specified entry price, stop-loss price, and target price.
 If you don’t have a plan, you’re setting yourself up for failure.
 Especially when you’re swing trading, you need to devise a plan and properly manage risks.

-Thereafter, if you execute a trade on the stock, you need to stay up-to-date on any news and figure out if there are any upcoming events.
+Thereafter, if you execute a trade on the stock, you need to stay up to date on any news and figure out if there are any upcoming events.
 Finally, once you’ve exited the trade, you should journal and write out whether the trade worked.
 If it didn’t, write out why you think it didn’t work and how you could trade it differently if you see the same pattern next time.
-You should also make a note for your winning trades too.
+You should make a note for your winning trades, too.